 In a separate bowl combine the oats, cocoa powder, and sweetener.

 Notes: Rolled oats (otherwise known as old fashioned oats) are important here.
-Instant oats will get too mushy (in my opinion) and steel-cut oats will remain too chewy for this recipe).
+Instant oats will get too mushy (in my opinion) and steel-cut oats will remain too chewy for this recipe.

 Pour the peanut butter chocolate oatmeal mixture in with the milk mixture and give it a good stir, to make sure all the oats are coated.

 Cover and place in the fridge for at least an hour or up to overnight.
 After a little time to soak, the oatmeal gets soft and even creamy!

 Topping Chocolate Peanut Butter Overnight Oats